 Guidelines on sugar consumption for American adults have for some years put the upper limit of sugar consumption at 10% of calories.
 So, if you eat 2,000 calories a day, you should cap sugar at 200 calories’ worth, or about 12 spoonsful a day.
-Until the news sugar guidance kicks in.
+Until the new sugar guidance came along.

 New guidelines from the Dietary Guidelines Advisory Committee drop that percentage to 6% of calories.
 That’s 120 calories, 7.5 spoonfuls, or 30 grams.